SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 Another approach is to store them in a `.babelrc` which is what I'm going to do for this project.
-By storing our babel presets in the `.babelrc` it makes it easier for future developers to find what kind of babel presets are enabled for this project.
+By storing our babel presets in the `.babelrc` it makes it easier for future developers to find what kind of babel presets are enabled.
 Additionally, when we set up Karma to use webpack later in the tutorial we won't need to do any preset configuration since it will already be present in the `.babelrc` file.

 ```